nadeenAlshibil/Azure-Networking/README.md

 The default outbound access IP is disabled when:
 - A public IP address is assigned to the VM
 - The VM is placed in the back-end pool of a standard load balancer (with or without outbound rules)
-- An Azure Virtual Network NAT gateway resource is assigned to the subnet of the VM
+- An [Azure Virtual Network NAT gateway](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) resource is assigned to the subnet of the VM

 VMs that are created by virtual machine scale sets in flexible orchestration mode don't have default outbound access.
-For more information about outbound connections in Azure, see Default outbound access in Azure and Use source network address translation (SNAT) for outbound connections.
+For more information about outbound connections in Azure, see [Default outbound access in Azure](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access) and [Use source network address translation (SNAT) for outbound connections](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections).

 ### task 3: Connect the virtual networks using virtual network peering

-In this section, we'll connect virtual networks myVMVNet and myPEVNet to myAzFwVNet using peering in a hub and spoke topology.
-There won't be direct connectivity between myVMVNet and myPEVNet.
+In this section, we'll connect virtual networks **myVMVNet** and **myPEVNet** to **myAzFwVNet** using peering in a hub and spoke topology.
+There won't be direct connectivity between **myVMVNet** and **myPEVNet**.

-1. In the portal's search bar, enter myAzFwVNet.
+1. In the portal's search bar, enter **myAzFwVNet**.
 2. Select Peerings under Settings menu and select + Add.
 3. In Add Peering enter or select the following information:

 <img src="Images/Create-peering-1.png" width="400"> ----->  <img src="Images/Create-peering-2.png" width="400">

 4. Select OK.
-5. Repeat the same steps for the peering with the virtual network myPEVNet
+5. Repeat the same steps for the peering with the virtual network **myPEVNet

 ## Exercice 2: Deploy Azure Firewall